 Some retailers have been able to use marketing to move beyond a generic private label and create their own meaningful retail brand.
 Trader Joe's is a great example of this.
 They have paved the way for private label success by giving consumers the right experience.
 Trader Joe's does an excellent job of communicating with the shopper and offering insightful content that encourages engagement among consumers.
 So we aren’t saying that retailers CAN’T do it.
 They just have to invest in marketing to make it a success.

 As fresh produce marketers, we believe in the power of marketing to generate brand awareness and build loyalty.
 Produce brands must continue to be the voice behind their own stories, showcase their diverse products and excellent quality, inspire and delight today’s shoppers, and leave a lasting impact on how the next generation will consume food.
 So our final answer to who is the better marketer - the retailer or the brand?
 We believe it's the one investing in marketing to elevate their product as a preferred choice by shoppers.

-If you’d like more information on private label and what it means for brands in the fresh produce industry, please check our most recent Marketing Matters Webinar where we discussed private label more in-depth.
+If you’d like more information on private label and what it means for brands in the fresh produce industry, please check our Marketing Matters Webinar where we discussed private label more in-depth.
 If you have further questions, feel free to reach out to our team - we’d be happy to discuss!